sowiecki/kin-challenge/README.md

 # Notes
 - I highly recommend enabling rendering of whitespaces (in VSCode, `ctrl` + `,` to open Settings, select `all` under "Render Whitespace")
-- This project is organized similar to a backend API, without the backend API.
-In other words, the functions are written as individual utility methods, similar to how I'd implement them into a larger backend service.
+- Functions are written as individual utility methods, similar to how I'd implement them into a larger service.
+If I were to implement this as a packaged library, I'd expose the default exports as modules.

 # TODO